Sitecore Tracking with OneTrust - Cookie Compliance

 }

-Create a pipeline reference that will execute the above code before the default Sitecore CreateTracker executes.
+Create a pipeline reference that executes the above code before the default Sitecore CreateTracker runs.

 <configuration xmlns:patch="http://www.sitecore.net/xmlconfig/" xmlns:set="http://www.sitecore.net/xmlconfig/set/">